carlosdavidepto/pot/README.md

     potA.get('x');          // 'hello'

-You can even use it like this across differente files, and the effect is the same.
+You can even use it like this across different files, and the effect is the same.

+If you need to, you can flush all the keys from a namespace with:

+    var pot = new Pot('byebyenamespace');
+    pot.flush();

 License